IELTS Writing Task 2 Sample 740 - Smoking should be banned in public places

 However, banning such activity in public places is not merely a way to prevent others from the harms of smokes, but it will, to a larger extent, possibly be able to elevate people’s awareness of how dangerous smoking is.

-To sum up, despite being a hard thing for smokers to not smoke, the policy which bans smoking in public places should be applied in order to safe others.
-Nonetheless, people’s education in terms of the drawbacks of smoking is a part from this aim.
+To sum up, despite being a hard thing for smokers to not smoke, the policy which bans smoking in public places should be applied in order to save others.
+Nonetheless, people’s education in terms of the drawbacks of smoking is a part of this aim.

 [ Written by - Ahmad Munjizun ]